SriVishnu-999/ShopNest-E-Commerce-Platform/README.md

 ---

-# Run locally on Windows (recommended for your interview)
+# Run locally on Windows

 ## Prerequisites